-BOOKINGS for this week's presentation by Chelmsford Amateur Operatic and Dramatic Society of the musical comedy, "No, No, Nanette," were so good that financial success was almost assured before the first night on Monday.
+B OOKINGS for this week's presentation by Chelmsford Amateur Operatic and Dramatic Society of the musical comedy, "No, No, No, Nanette, were so good that financial success was Nanette, almost assured before the first night on Monday.

 That, in itself, is a tribute to the high standard which the Society has attained in the past.
-More important is the fact that this reputation is not impaired by the latest venture.
+More important is the fact that this reputation is not impaired by the latest venture, successes.

 "No. No. Nanette" is a revival of an old favourite.
-It was per-formed by the Society in 1935.
-While this year's production will not go down as the Society's best effort, it is nevertheless worthy of quite a high place on the list of successes quite a high place on the list of i successes.
-It is a bright, light-hearted and entertaining show which all who see will enjoy.
+It was performed by the Society in 1935.
+While this year's production will not go down as the Society's best effort, it is nevertheless worthy of quite a high place on the list of successes.

+It is a bright, light-hearted and who It is a bright, light-hearted and entertaining show which all who see will enjoy.
 It would not be true to say that everything went as it should do on the first night.
-There were several unnor blemishes, but as the week has gone by they have become fewer and fewer and less noticeable.
+There were several minor blemishes, but as the week has gone by they have become fewer and fewer and less noticeable.

 The Society introduces several new-comers among the principals.
 They acquitted themselves very creditably.